JowoScript/JowoScript_Technology/README.md

  * @jowo.description	: *JowoScript Technology is undefined technology, typing less, compiler language, complex structure, small size and faster (build with 💓🦄).
  * @jowo.technology     : *JowoScript Technology and *JowoStyle Technology
  * @jowo.copyright      : Copyright 2021 - No Limited. *JowoScript Technology and *JowoStyle Technology.
 All rights reserved.
- *
- * This technology is not for sale unilaterally without the permission of the creator
- * and it is strictly forbidden to change the content of the source code without the permission of the creator technology.
- *
- * Licensed under privilege of author and creator
- * Copyright technology protected by intellectual property rights in underground.
- *
- * Protected Code Compiler Language Encryption end to end by Muhammad Nurcahyo Pratomo.
- *
- * [*JowoScript Technology Made By Muhammad Nurcahyo Pratomo and Technology Under of Muhammad Nurcahyo Pratomo]
- *
  */

 Example :
 mnp attribute		: mnp("mnp^object"), jowo("mnp^object"), mnp("^object"), jowo("^object");
 jowo attribute		: mnp("jowo*object"), jowo("jowo*object"), mnp("*object"), jowo("*object");